eprbell/dali-rp2/docs/configuration_file.md

 #### Note on Forex CSV file

 If you do not want to use Exchangerate.host or the Frankfurter API for Forex prices, you can use CSV files by saving them to the folder `.dali_cache/forex`.
-The files must be in the format of quote_asset_base_asset.csv (e.g. USD_JPY.csv).
+The files must be in the format of \<quote_asset\>_\<base_asset.csv\>_ (e.g. USD_JPY.csv).
 The format should be Time, high, low, open, close, volume.
 Like the below example:

 Time               |Open  |High  |Low   |Close |Volume
 -------------------|------|------|------|------|------
 2008-02-22 00:00:00|210.45|215.45|211.56|213.45|8900

 Historical CSV Files are available from several places on the web for free.
 [Forexsb.com](https://forexsb.com/historical-forex-data) is a good source.
 Currently only 1 day candles are supported.
-One row per day a rate is needed is required.
+A rate is required for each day with one day per row.
 For example, if you want to use the [official yearly rates from the IRS](https://www.irs.gov/individuals/international-taxpayers/yearly-average-currency-exchange-rates), you will need to copy and paste the same rate for all days of the calendar year.
 CSV files can contain multiple years of rates.

 ### Binance Locked CCXT
 This plugin makes use of the CCXT plugin, but locks all routes to Binance.com.